arslanyzl/linux-server-configuration/README.md

 # Linux-Server-Configuration

-## Step by Step Walkthrough
-In the detailed guide below I tried to briefly document the steps I executed to get to the projects solution.
-The numbering and headlines should be congruent to the projects tasks 1-11.
-Please read through the linked sources to fully understand what is done in those steps.
-The walkthrough is surely far from perfect and I'm thankful for any feedback, reported errors, advice, etc. I get on this.

-The parts which are not necessarily needed are marked with a \*, the ones which only need to be done for extra credit ('suceeds expectations') are marked with \*\*.
-I used vim as text editor in this guide, but you can surely use another one like nano.
-Have fun!
+Visit deployed Web App: http://13.58.112.171/

+## Project Overview
+You will take a baseline installation of a Linux server and prepare it to host your web applications.
+You will secure your server from a number of attack vectors, install and configure a database server, and deploy one of your existing web applications onto it.

-### 1 & 2 - Create Development Environment: Launch Virtual Machine and SSH into the server
+### 1 & 2 - Start a new Ubuntu Linux server instance on Amazon Lightsail
-Source: [Udacity][3]

-1. Create new development environment.
+1. Create new instance on Amazon Lightsail.[Udacity][https://classroom.udacity.com/nanodegrees/nd004/parts/ab002e9a-b26c-43a4-8460-dc4c4b11c379/modules/357367901175462/lessons/3573679011239847/concepts/c4cbd3f2-9adb-45d4-8eaf-b5fc89cc606e]
 2. Download private keys and write down your public IP address.
-3. Move the private key file into the folder ~/.ssh:
+3. Move the private key file on local machine into the folder: ~/.ssh
-  `$ mv ~/Downloads/udacity_key.rsa ~/.ssh/`
-4. Set file rights (only owner can write and read.):
+4. Set file rights:
-  `$ chmod 600 ~/.ssh/udacity_key.rsa`
+  `$ chmod 600 ~/.ssh/name-of-privet-key`
 5. SSH into the instance:
-  `<pre>$ ssh -i ~/.ssh/udacity_key.rsa root@PUPLIC-IP-ADDRESS`
+  `<pre>$ ssh -i ~/.ssh/name-of-privet-key.rsa ubuntu@PUPLIC-IP-ADDRESS`

+### 3. Update all currently installed packages.

+1. Update the list of available packages:
+  `$ sudo apt-get update`
+2. Install newer vesions of packages you have:
+  `$ sudo sudo apt-get upgrade`

+### 4. Change the SSH port from 22 to 2200.
+Make sure to configure the Lightsail firewall to allow it.

 ### 3 & 4 - User Management: Create a new user and give user the permission to sudo
 Source: [DigitalOcean][4]